 http://localhost:8080 in your browser.

-Using the on-premises installation is much the same as the cloud version.
+Using the on-premises installation is much the same as the cloud-based service.
 You can create a workspace using the "Create a new workspace" link on the dashboard after signing in, and upload your workspace content using the Structurizr client libraries (Java or C#).
 As the on-premises installation is completely separate from the cloud-based service, no data is sent to our cloud servers.